pradhyumn/pradhyumn/README.md

 ## 💫About Me

-💻 Education : Graduate student at NYU specializing in Machine Learning.
+💻 Education : Graduate student at NYU specializing in Machine Learning applications.
 Undergraduate from IIT Kharagpur with 2+ years of experience in the Aerospace Industry (Airbus).

 💼 Experience : C++ and Python software developer, good at Machine Learning Algorithms, intermediate at Pytorch, Pandas and Pyspark.